 For a quaint getaway weekend, another excellent restaurant recommendation is The Yard.
 There are plenty of places to sit outside under the canopy of grand oaks, patio seating, and plenty of space to play, eat and drink outside and inside.
 The Yard doesn’t take reservations, and seating is first-come, first-serve.
 They have a small outdoor bar and food station for beverages if you have to wait for your table.
 It’s the perfect place to gather with friends and family.

 Peach Gobbler (not cobbler) Sandwich (not dessert, but a sandwich).
 A sandwich of turkey, cheddar cheese, bacon, and lettuce topped with homemade peach chutney – so good, I bought a jar of it.
-So sorry, but no photo.
+I’m so sorry, but no photo is available.

 Food Walks Of Texas Tour